 Alcohol in the workplace

-Alcohol is now the number one risk factor for ill-health, premature death and disability among 15 – 49 year olds in England.
-It has significant affects on individuals, families and businesses (Public Health England, 2016).
+Alcohol misuse is the biggest risk factor for death, ill-health and disability among 15 – 49 year olds in the UK.
+It has significant affects on individuals, families and businesses (Public Health England, 2020).

 Many people are still unfamiliar with the UK’s low risk drinking guidelines.
 This means they may be unaware of the damage their drinking could be causing.